How in silico trials are reshaping clinical development

 Many in silico methods have demonstrated value for years as discrete use cases but remain sparingly adopted even at their current maturity level.
 What makes this moment unique is the convergence of three critical factors:

-- Regulatory momentum: Years of increasing regulatory support for in silico methods have provided a significant runway for pharma companies to experiment with advanced modeling in drug development.
-Just this year, the FDA announced plans to phase out animal testing requirements for monoclonal antibodies and other drugs in favor of more effective human-relevant methods, including AI-driven computational models.
+3. Regulatory momentum: Years of increasing regulatory support for in silico methods have provided a significant runway for pharma companies to experiment with advanced modeling in drug development.
+In 2025, the FDA announced plans to phase out animal testing requirements for monoclonal antibodies and other drugs in favor of more effective human-relevant methods, including AI-driven computational models.
 (The European Medicines Agencies is heeding the same approach).
 Separately, the FDA has grown more receptive to flexible evidence pathways for rare diseases, and it recently launched an agencywide AI tool for streamlining agency reviews—signaling a general warming to AI methods in clinical development.

 Reimagining clinical development around in silico trial models